Full 3 Dhamaal

 Full 3 Dhamaal is a 2008 Indian Marathi language comedy film directed by Mahesh Kothare who co wrote with Abhiram Bhadkamkar.
-Produced by Adinath Kothare, under the banner of Kothare & Kothare Vision.
+It was produced by Adinath Kothare, under the banner of Kothare & Kothare Vision.
 It stars Makarand Anaspure, Priya Arun, Abhiram Bhadkamkar, Kishori Godbole, Prasad Oak, Suchitra Bandekar and Dilip Prabhavalkar.
 The plot of the film follows three female classmates who meet one day and decide to go on a trip and enjoys their lives as before while their husbands are away.

 Plot

-A film director (Mahesh Kothare) introduces three school friends, Prema (Priya Arun), Kishori (Kishori Godbole), and Saudamini (Suchitra Bandekar), who are now housewives, engaged with family customs, and frustrated with their monotonous lives.
+A film director (Mahesh Kothare) introduces three school friends, Prema Tofhkhane (Priya Arun), Kishori Kulkarni (Kishori Godbole), and Saudamini Pradhan (Suchitra Bandekar), who are now housewives, engaged with family customs, and frustrated with their monotonous lives.
 They meet at the market one day and decide to take a trip to Ratnagiri for the new year.
 The three tell their husband that they are going on a pilgrimage to Ashtavinayaka.
-Rahul (Prasad Oak) organises bus tickets for their journey, which they provide to three elderly women in secret.
+Rahul (Prasad Oak) organises bus tickets for their journey, which he provides to the three elderly women in secret.

 The three buddies drive by car to their location, and they decide not to think about their families on this trip.
-One of the three elderly women suffers a heart attack in the bus.
-Meanwhile, their spouses plan a New Year's party at Tofhkhane's bungalow, where they have drinks and have fun.
-While going to watch an adult film on television, they see the news of Prema Tofhkhane being admitted to the hospital.
-In a drunken state, Vijay (Makarand Anaspure) reaches the I.C.U to see his wife, but due to intoxication, he doesn't come to know about the women.
-The hospital doesn't allow them to stay there because of their intoxication so for a night they reach the same hotel where their wives are staying.
-The next day, Prema, Kishori and Saudamini adores the young fit guy Adi with no other intentions in the pool but the guy ask them for a drink by which they understands his intentions and throws him in the pool again.
-The men reaches the hospital again in the morning where they come to know that there has lied to them.
-Here enters the arms dealer M.K Dandy (Dilip Prabhavalkar) from Eastern Europe.
-At night there is a new year party where everyone comes to enjoys, unknown to each other the wives and husbands come to know about the truth.
+One of the three women suffers a heart attack in the bus.
+Meanwhile, their spouses plan a New Year's party at the Tofhkhanes' bungalow, where they have drinks and have fun.
+While going to watch an adult film on television, they see the news of Prema being admitted to the hospital.
+In a drunken state, Vijay (Makarand Anaspure) reaches the I.C.U to see his wife, but due to intoxication, he doesn't find out about the women.
+The hospital doesn't allow them to stay there because of their intoxication so for a night they stay at the same hotel where their wives are staying.
+The next day, Prema, Kishori and Saudamini adores the young fit guy, Adi, with no other intentions in the pool but the guy ask them for a drink by which they understands his intentions and throws him in the pool again.
+The men reach the hospital again in the morning, where they come to know that the women have lied to them.
+Here enters the Eastern European arms dealer, M.K Dandy (Dilip Prabhavalkar).
+At night there is a new year party where everyone comes to enjoy themselves, unknown to each other, and the wives and husbands come to know about the truth.